StoryMaker/storymaker/README.md

 - MainTest.java - old test class, probably no longer runs

 - MinimumTest.java - short test, accepts eula, creates and uploads a new story

+Please note that you must build with the "testing" branch of the liger(storypath) submodule to run CompleteTest.
+To do this, follow these steps:

+    ```
+    $ cd external/liger/
+    $ git fetch origin testing:testing
+    $ git checkout testing
+    ```

+To return to the "master" branch of liger(storypath) for a normal build, do the following:

+    ```
+    $ cd external/liger/
+    $ git checkout master
+    ```

 ### Eclipse Specific Steps